Actual Exchange Rate.

 P/E ratio (price per earnings)

-The P/E ratio is an important indicator as to how the investing market views the health, performance, prospects and investment risk of a Plc.
+The P/E ratio is an important indicator as to how the investing market views the health, performance, prospects and investment risk of a plc.
 The P/E ratio is arrived at by dividing the share price by the underlying diluted earnings per share.

 The surplus remaining after total costs are deducted from total revenue.

-Profit and loss account (P&L)
+Profit and loss account (P&L) (or income statement)

 The P&L shows how well the company has performed in its trading activities and would cover a trading account for a period.